Cos'è il Cashmere e perché è così prezioso e costoso? - Lanaioli

 Production is on average between 100 and 200 grams of fine hair for each adult animal, decidedly modest quantities, which make this fiber not only extremely thin, but also very rare and expensive.

-Furthermore, to make a sweater, since the Cashmere yarn is very thin, a length of approximately 6.5 km of thread is needed, supplied on average by the production of 3 Hircus goats.
+Furthermore, to make a sweater, since the Cashmere yarn is very thin, a length of approximately 6.5 km of thread is required, supplied on average by the production of 3 Capre Hircus.

 What is the finest Cashmere?

-The finest cashmere is "Two Ply", two twisted threads.
-The thinner the fibers, 14-15 micron, the more sought after and naturally valuable and expensive they are.
-The difference between 13 microns and 13.5 microns in terms of cost can also be evaluated in thousands of euros.
+The most valuable cashmere is the “Two Ply”, the two twisted threads.
+The thinner the fibers, 14-15 microns , the more sought-after and naturally valuable and expensive they are.
+The difference between 13 microns and 13.5 microns in terms of cost can be valued even in thousands of euros.

-Naturally these are high prices, but there are lower finesses that can guarantee products of excellent workmanship and more accessible in terms of cost, keeping the quality and comfort of this precious product intact. natural yarn.
+Of course, these are significant prices, but there are lower gauges that can guarantee products of excellent workmanship and more accessible in terms of cost, while maintaining the quality and comfort of this precious natural yarn intact.

 What are the most requested and most expensive Cashmere colors?